Aurin-Arch-Linux/Aurin/README.md

 **Aurin** is a **non conventional** AUR packages installer that aims to **install AUR packages** in one click right from the AUR website.
 From package page, you can install it in a click just like you install browser extensions.

-It comes with a simple background application that you have to install on your system alogn with helper Chrome/Firefox/Microsoft Edge exensions.
+It comes with a simple background application that you have to install on your system along with helper Chrome/Firefox/Microsoft Edge exensions.

 It **Adds Install button on View PKGBUILD page** of an AUR package.
 Click on the button to install any package quickly.
 It throws desktop notification when the package has installed successfully and deletes the intermediary files.
 <p align="center">